Jaecy03/Financial-Data-Prediction-App/README.md

 2. **Feature Engineering**: Creating new features from existing data to improve model performance
 3. **Feature Analysis**: Analyzing the importance and relationships between features
 4. **Predictive Modeling**: Building a Random Forest classifier to predict customer churn
+5. **Web Interface**: Creating a user-friendly application for making predictions

 ## Churn Prediction Model